heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 #### Message Integrity Code (MIC)

-aka Message Authentication Code (no relation with MAC Address which stands for Media Access Control Address)
+aka Message Authentication Code (MAC)

-Poly1305 (TLS)
+Note: this has no relation with MAC Address which stands for Media Access Control Address.

 ### Symmetric